Miandam, Swat

 Miandam (میاندام) is an administrative unit, known as Union council, of Swat District in the Khyber Pakhtunkhwa province of Pakistan.

 District Swat has 9 Tehsils i.e. Khwazakhela, Kabal, Madyan, Barikot, Mingora, and Kalam.
 Each Tehsill comprises certain numbers of union councils.
 There are 65 union councils in Swat district, 56 rural and 9 urban.

+Demographics

+Ethnic groups

+The major ethnic groups in Miandam are: